-In this section the notion of a connection on a fibre bundle will be introduced, which is a central one both in the general theory of relativity, where it determines the geodesics, along which a point particle moves through spacetime (and in some sense is a potential for the gravitational field), and elementary particle physics where it describes the gauge potentials, which are the mathematical abstractions of the fundamental interactions of matter.
+In this section, I introduce the notion of a connection on a fibre bundle, which is central both in the general theory of relativity, where it determines the geodesics along which a point particle moves through spacetime (and in some sense is a potential for the gravitational field), and in elementary particle physics, where it describes the gauge potentials, the mathematical abstractions of the fundamental interactions of matter.

-Many different notions of a connection are used in literature.
-I will use a particularly general geometric definition, in accordance with \cite{micnat} and will treat a few special cases separately.
+Many different notions of a connection are used in the literature.
+I will use a particularly general geometric definition, in accordance with \cite{micnat}, and will treat a few special cases separately.
 I hope that this abstract approach will help the reader to see the connections between the mathematics used in the different theories of physics, which are insufficiently emphasised in many references.